kwonus/Quelle/Quelle-AVX.md

 4. The statement cannot represent an explicit action:
    - Only implicit actions are permitted in a labelled statement.

 Finally, any macros referenced within a macro definition are expanded prior to applying the new label.
 Therefore redefining a macro after it has been referenced in a subsequent macro definition has no effect of the initial macro reference.
 We call this macro-determinism.
 A component of determinism for macros is that the macro definition saves all control settings at the time that the label was applied.
 This assure that the same search results are returned each time the macro is referenced.
-However, if the user desires the current settings to be used instead, just ***::current*** suffix after the macro.
 Here is an example.

 %span = 2